helio-fm/helio-sequencer/Docs/troubleshooting.md

 The iCloud folder should only be used for one-time actions like importing/exporting MIDI or rendering WAV/FLAC audio.
 Due to the iOS security model, the folder will not be accessible across sessions.

+## Android issues

+On some devices, the app will fail to read SoundFonts from the Downloads folder.
+The workaround is to keep them in Documents or Music or any public folder or subfolder other than Downloads.

 ## Sidebar cut-off

 Some mobile devices have a display notch or a frontal camera cutout, partially covering either of the sidebars, depending on which orientation you're using.
 To workaround this, sidebars allow dragging them sideways a bit: